 Successful project managers do not run away from conflict; they run toward it.
-They call it out by name in a neutral and unoffending manner.
 And they quickly engage the appropriate stakeholders in order to discuss and resolve the issues.

-Furthermore, the best project managers are risk managers constantly mitigating conflicts.
+Furthermore, the best project managers are risk managers who look for practical ways to reduce conflict.
 How?
 First, these leaders communicate well—they tell the team where they are going, how they will get there, and when things will occur.
 Second, they clarify goals, priorities, and requirements.
 Third, these project managers work with their teams to break down the project and make activity assignments clear.

 Top Reasons for Project Conflicts

 In his book—Principles of Project Management—John R. Adams highlights a study by Thamhain and Wilemon where they studied categories of conflict issues.
 They found that schedules, project priorities, and manpower resources caused 50 percent of all conflict in the seven categories.
 But conflict exists in all seven areas: